Servideska/HPC/doc.zih.tu-dresden.de/docs/software/utilities.md

 # Utilities

-This pages provides tools and utilities that make your life on ZIH systems more comfortable.
+This page provides tools and utilities that make your life on ZIH systems more comfortable.

 ## Tmux